-Ideally, trainees and assessors should use the assessment instruments at every possible opportunity.
+Ideally, trainees and assessors should use the assessment instruments every time a trainee is supervised undertaking an index procedure i.e. at every possible opportunity.
 The great benefit of WBAs such as the PBA is that by obliging the trainer to review the performance of the trainee across the full range of components involved in a procedure, a comprehensive picture of the trainee's strengths and weaknesses can be obtained and kept under review during the whole placement.